fguinez/carpooling-study/README.md

 ## Introduction

-First of all, `stydy.ipynb` contains the implementation of the solution described step by step.
+First of all, `study.ipynb` contains the implementation of the solution described step by step.

 Second, a containerized API contains a solution that stores the data in SQL and is more geared towards a production environment.
 The main API file is `main.py`.
-To run the container:
+To run the container you need a `.env` file and then run:

 ```bash
 docker compose build